 1) INCREDIBLE SHILOH SHARPS FIND!
 HARTFORD COMMEMORATIVE .45-70 WITH TRULY AMAZING WALNUT!
 Exactly 100 of these fine rifles were made in the early 1990s.
 Each came with a silver and gold belt buckle showing a Sharps rifle etc. and was serial numbered prominently to match the rifle.
 This one has the boxed belt buckle.
-The rifles were all made with extra fancy walnut,30" heavy oct. barrels, had special silver banners on the lock plate stating "Hartford Model" as well as a silver serial number banner.
+The rifles were all made with extra fancy walnut,30" heavy oct. barrels, had special silver banners on the lock plate stating "Hartford Model" as well as a silver serial number banner plus a decorative silver band around the barrel at the Hartford Collar (this is a $300 option now)!
 They also had heavy crescent style butt plates like some early original Sharps from the 1872 period had (this item is not available today on any Shiloh rifle), polished barrels and special polished screw heads, pewter forend tip, Hartford collar on the barrel and a silver band inlayed in the rear of the barrel just ahead of the receiver, full buckhorn Lawrence ladder rear sight, double set triggers, all were in a special serial range of B001 to B100.
 This one is B03X and is in unfired condition.
 HOWEVER, the walnut on this rifle is no less than spectacular for it's color, burly grain pattern with light flame throughout and consistency from butt plate to forend cap!
 I've seen a small number of Hartford Commemoratives and this easily has the finest walnut of any I've seen in person or in photos.
 As a Shiloh dealer since the 1990s I've seen and sold about two thousand of these rifles and I'd have to say this is one of the top pieces of wood I've seen on any Shiloh rifle!
 These are really going up in value fast...when they can be found.
 This one is simply stunning from butt to muzzle! $4750 (For photos go to my other website at www.goodmanguns.com)

-6) TWO MAGNIFICENT REMINGTON ROLLINGBLOCK FULL CUSTOM TARGET RIFLES IN NEW, UNUSED CONDITION, THESE ARE TRULY SHOW PIECES!
-ONE IS A .32-40 CALIBER SINGLE TRIGGER (DARKER WOOD) AND THE OT HER IS A .40-65 DOUBLE SET TRIGGER (LIGHTER WOOD), BOTH ARE IDENTICALLY PATTERNED PISTOL GRIP FULL DELUXE TARGET RIFLES, very high grade Turkish walnut with correct style smooth steel shotgun butt plates, pistol grip bottoms have a stylish and authentic curved schnabel, forend tips are an elegant sweeping ebony schnabel, highly polished blue medium heavy 30" half octagon barrels, absolutely flawless bone/charcoal pack harden case colored receivers (octagon receiver tops) and trigger guards, mid-range Soule tang sights and Remington style spirit level fully adjustable globe front sights were made by Mike Stevens (It is my understanding that he was the top maker of this kind of sights in the 1980s and that he is now deceased) and are fitted with scope blocks.
-The .32-40 rifle weighs approx.13 lbs. and the .40-65 weighs approx. 12 1/2 lbs.
-Both of these rifles were built to be authentic Remington style rifles and NOT just someone's idea of what a target rifle might be like, these are works of art! $3650 each or $7000 for the pair.
-Would probably cost about twice this to have these made and sighted today!
-(NOTE: The .32-40 is sold) (For photos go to my other website at www.goodmanguns.com and view under Modern and Custom Classic section.)
+5) FABULOUS REMINGTON ROLLING BLOCK FULL CUSTOM TARGET RIFLE IN NEW, UNUSED CONDITION, TRULY A SHOW PIECE!
+CALIBER .40-65, DOUBLE SET TRIGGERS, PISTOL GRIP FULL DELUXE OVERALL, very high grade Turkish walnut with correct style smooth steel shotgun butt plate, pistol grip bottom has a stylish and authentic curved schnable, forend tip is an elegant sweeping ebony schnable, highly polished blue medium heavy 34" half octagon barrel, absolutely flawless bone/charcoal pack harden case colored receiver (with octagon receiver top) and trigger guard, mid-range Soule tang sight and Remington style spirit level fully adjustable globe front sight made by Mike Stevens (It is my understanding that he was the top maker of this kind of sights in the 1980s and that he is now deceased) and fitted with scope blocks.
+Weighs approx. 12 1/2 lbs.
+Built to be authentic Remington style rifle and NOT just someone's idea of what a target rifle might be like, truly a work of art! $3650.
+Would cost twice this amount to have built today!
+(For photos go to my other website at www.goodmanguns.com and view under Modern and Custom Classic section.)

 THE FOLLOWING RIFLES ARE ON ORDER AND ARE BEING BUILT NOW.
 PRICES SHOWN INCLUDE SHIPPING & INSURANCE.
 THIS IS YOUR TOTAL AMOUNT.